 Master's International Development Studies

-The Master’s programme in International Development Studies welcomes both Dutch and international students who seek to study global development issues in an interdisciplinary programme, and who enjoy and can contribute to an intellectually and culturally diverse community.
+The Master’s programme in International Development Studies welcomes both Dutch and international students who seek to study global development issues in a multidisciplinary programme, and who enjoy and can contribute to an intellectually and culturally diverse community.
 The programme is demanding and full time.
 Thus, students must be prepared to devote all their attention their studies during the entire academic year.

 The programme provides students with both academic and professional skills.
 Academically, students will be equipped with knowledge about key development theories, issues and approaches.
 They will learn to discuss and debate them, to think critically about them, to place them in multi-scalar contexts and to seek ways of moving them beyond them to make new contributions to the field.
 Students will gain invaluable first-hand experience in carrying out an independent research project.
 Such research will help them be more competitive in the professional world.
 Students will also obtain writing skills, cultural communication skills, presentation skills, and can build their contacts and networks in the professional world through extra-curricular workshops and seminars offered throughout the year.